 This page contains a collection of common myths.
 Many of them contain elements of truth, but they are ultimately false or misleading.
 To learn why, click on each myth for more information.

 Understanding the myths behind common objections to charitable giving will help prevent the spread of misinformation and inspire more people to use their resources effectively to improve the world.
 You can continue learning from our list of relevant resources.
-Join the Giving What We Can community for events and meetups with like-minded people.

 If you have a question or comment that has not been addressed here, please feel free to get in touch!

 Myth: One donor can't make a difference.